Waldmeister: Act 2

 Heffele finds a bush of woodruff coloured black by ink, and believes to have discovered a new species, black woodruff.
 That is why he invited the botanist Professor Müller in the first place, to confirm his discovery.
 Müller discovers the servant Sebastian painting new woodruff with ink, but promises to remain silent, and Heffele relieves him of the agony of having to drink linden blossom tea, which Ms. Heffele offers all guests as the healthiest drink.
 A large bowl is already ready.
 But Heffele shows the professor where he hid his Moselle wine. – The engagement to Tymoleon is not to Freda's taste.
 She loves the apprentice forester Botho von Wendt.
 Botho has appeared with his friends, hands over a bunch of woodruff to everyone, and manages to talk to Freda, to assure them of their love.
 Tymoleon wants to object, but Pauline, who appears in the miller's clothes, is there first.
 She throws herself around Tymoleon's neck and explains that the miller sent her away because she kissed the master forester.
 Now she would like to get a divorce and marry Tymoleon.
 This is the greatest embarrassment and forces the professor to introduce Pauline as his wife.
-With the help of the Eleven, Müller pours out the linden blossom tea and brews a punch bowl from Heffele's Moselle wine and Freda's woodruff's bouquet.
+With the help of the apprentices, Müller pours out the linden blossom tea and brews a punch bowl from Heffele's Moselle wine and Freda's woodruff's bouquet.
 Malwine offers her guests her healing tea, they drink, and the May wine does its job.
-You drink a little and your senses start to get confused; and so Tymoleon gets around a discovery because he doesn't notice that he's led by Pauline and the Eleven.
+You drink a little and your senses start to get confused; and so Tymoleon gets around a discovery because he doesn't notice that he's led by Pauline and the apprentices.